ISDuBA/ISDuBA/docs/setup.md

 # Example use of isdubad
-The following will define a TOKEN variable which holds the information about a user with name USERNAME and password USERPASSWORD.
+The following will define a TOKEN variable which holds the information about a user with name USERNAME and password USERPASSWORD as configured in keycloak.
 (You can check whether the TOKEN is correct via e.g. jwt.io)
 ```
 TOKEN=`curl -d 'client_id=auth'  -d 'username=USERNAME' -d 'password=USERPASSWORD' -d 'grant_type=password' 'http://127.0.0.1:8080/realms/isduba/protocol/openid-connect/token' | jq -r .access_token`